Why hold back alerts?

 Wait Rule Properties

-As with standard Incident Creation Rules, a Wait Rule contains criteria that a SCOM alert must hit, which means specific Incident Creation Rules can be put behind a wait rule only.
+As with standard Incident Creation Rules, a Wait Rule contains criteria that a SCOM alert must hit, which means specific alerts can pass through a single wait rule only.

-Wait Rule: Unless this box is checked, the rule is an Incident Creation Rule.
+Wait Rule: Unless this box is checked, the rule is a Creation Rule.
 Check this box to make the wait rule.
 Doing this will disable Advanced Creation and Advanced Updates scripting options and remove Configuration Item and Assignment Group options (as they don't apply to wait rules)

 Name: the name of the wait rule you are creating

 Alert Condition: The condition that an incoming SCOM alert must meet to match this rule.
-The conditions available are the same as those for Incident creation rules, read more here.
+The conditions available are the same as those for Creation Rules, read more here.

 Wait Duration: How long the SCOM alert should be held before being evaluated against other rules on a lower priority (processing order)